-- 3. TRUANCY The Indiana Department of Education recommends that truancy be defined as "when a student is absent from school without the permission of parent/guardian".
+3.TRUANC Y - The Indiana Department of Education recommends that truancy be defined as "when a student is absent from school without the permission of parent/guardian".
 Under I.C.
 20-33-2-11, a child who is designated a habitual truant is defined as "a student who is chronically absent, by having unexcused absences from school for more than ten (10) days of school in one school year.
-The penalty for truancy is as follows: - 1st OFFENSE Notify parent(s) by telephone and/or mail.
-Students will be assigned to one day of in-school suspension. - 2nd OFFENSE Notify parent(s) and arrange a conference, if needed.
-The student will be assigned two days of in-school suspension and he/she will be referred to the Clark County Juvenile Probation Office for excessive truancy. - 3rd OFFENSE Notify parent(s) and the probation office.
-The student will receive three days of in-school suspension.
+Students who accumulate 10 or more unexcused absences will be considered truant and may be reported to the Clark County Prosecutor's Office.